-Our Audit and Conflicts Committee is comprised of four independent directors: Messrs.
-Brasseux, Montgomery, Rutherford and Snell.
+Our Audit and Conflicts Committee is comprised of three independent directors: Mrs. Followill and Messrs.
+Brasseux and Montgomery.
 In accordance with its charter, the Audit and Conflicts Committee reviews and approves related party transactions:

-- pursuant to our partnership agreement or the limited liability company agreement of Enterprise GP, as such agreements may be amended from time to time; - in which an officer or director of Enterprise GP or any of our subsidiaries, or an immediate family member of such an officer or director, has a material financial interest or is otherwise a party; - when requested to do so by management or the Board; - with a value of \$5 million or more (unless such transaction is equivalent to an arm's length transaction with a third party); or - that it may otherwise deem appropriate from time to time.
+- pursuant to our partnership agreement or the limited liability company agreement of Enterprise GP, as such agreements may be amended from time to time, including without limitation for the purpose of obtaining "Special Approval" (as described below); - in which an officer or director of Enterprise GP or any of our subsidiaries, or an immediate family member of such an officer or director, has an interest that is financially material to such officer, director or immediate family member (as applicable) or is otherwise a named party; - when requested to do so by management or the Board; - in accordance with and to the extent required under Rule 314.00 of the Listed Company Manual of the NYSE; - with a value of \$5 million or more (unless such transaction is equivalent to an arm's length transaction with a third party); or - that it may otherwise deem appropriate from time to time.

-Enterprise GP's management authorization policy generally requires Board approval for asset purchase or sales transactions and capital investments to the extent such transactions have a value in excess of \$500 million.
+Enterprise GP's management authorization policy generally requires Board approval for asset purchase or sales transactions to the extent such transactions have a value in excess of \$1.0 billion and capital investments to the extent such transactions have a value in excess of \$500 million.
 Any such transaction would typically also require Audit and Conflicts Committee review under its charter if such transaction is also a related party transaction.

 As noted previously, all of our management, administrative and operating functions are performed by employees of EPCO (pursuant to an administrative services agreement, or ASA) or by other service providers.
-The ASA governs numerous dayto-day transactions between us, Enterprise GP and EPCO and its affiliates, including the provision by EPCO of administrative and other services to us and our reimbursement to EPCO of costs, without markup or discount, for those services.
+The ASA governs numerous day-to-day transactions between us, Enterprise GP and EPCO and its affiliates, including the provision by EPCO of administrative and other services to us and our reimbursement to EPCO of costs, without markup or discount, for those services.
 The ASA was reviewed, approved and recommended to the Board by our Audit and Conflicts Committee, and the Board also approved it upon receiving such recommendation.

 Related party transactions that are outside the scope of the ASA and not reviewed by the Audit and Conflicts Committee are subject to Enterprise GP's management authorization policy.
 This policy, which applies to related party transactions as well as transactions with third parties, specifies thresholds for our general partner's officers and Board to authorize various categories of transactions, including purchases and sales of assets, commercial and financial transactions and legal agreements.